how2cope/hackintosh_stuff/skylake_sierra_build_guide.md

-# Skylake Sierra build guide
+# Skylake Sierra build guide without the need of an existing Mac computer or Hackintosh

 ![about][https://raw.githubusercontent.com/how2cope/hackintosh_stuff/master/images/about.png]